Cockpit on Raspberry Pi: The Ultimate Monitoring Tool

 Test Your Raspberry Pi Level (Free): Not sure why everything takes so long on your Raspberry Pi?
 Take this free 3-minute assessment and see what’s causing the problems.

 The RaspberryTips Community: Need help or want to discuss your Raspberry Pi projects with others who actually get it?
-Join the RaspberryTips Community and get access to private forums, exclusive lessons, and direct help (try it for just $1).
+Join the RaspberryTips Community and get access to private forums, exclusive lessons, and direct help.

 Master your Raspberry Pi in 30 days: If you are looking for the best tips to become an expert on Raspberry Pi, this book is for you.
 Learn useful Linux skills and practice multiple projects with step-by-step guides.